 Chris Bauman joined The Paul Merage School of Business in 2011.
 He previously had appointments at the University of Washington, Foster School of Business and Northwestern University, Kellogg School of Management.
-One line of his research focuses on how individuals think about and respond to issues of morality, ethics, and fairness.
-This work aims to better understand the antecedents and consequences of people’s subjective judgments that these social guidelines apply to a particular situation, action, or policy.
+One line of his research focuses on how individuals evaluate and respond to issues of morality, ethics, and fairness.
+This work aims to better understand when and how people view specific situations in terms of general principles and social rules.
 Another line of his research explores negotiation strategies and tactics.

-His research has appeared in Research in Organizational Behavior, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, and Journal of Behavioral Decision Making, and Journal of Cross Cultural Psychology.
+His research has appeared in top journals, including Research in Organizational Behavior, Organizational Behavior and Human Decision Processes, Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Behavioral Decision Making, and Journal of Cross Cultural Psychology.

 - “Diverse according to whom?
 Racial group membership and concerns about discrimination shape diversity judgments,” with S. Trawalter, and M. M. Unzueta.
 In press, Personality and Social Psychology Bulletin.